 Community Science

-Whether you have a background in science or just a passing interest, community science gives the “everyday person” the opportunity to participate in real research by helping collect data in the field.
+Whether you have a background in science or a passing interest, community science gives the “everyday person” the opportunity to participate in real research by collecting data in the field.

-Scroll on for opportunities to get involved at Rogers Center.
+Scroll down for opportunities to get involved at Rogers Center.

 The B-Team